PoshCode/Pansies/Docs/Export-PList.md

 ```

 ### -Path
-The path to an XML or binary plist file (e.g.
-a .tmTheme file)
+The path where the export will be written

 ```yaml
 Type: String